robinpokorny/robinpokorny.com/_posts/2021-03-19-engineering-managers-should-not-have-the-best-tech-skills-in-team.md

 First, this is a fairly common scenario and I know many teams like that that work just fine.
 The key is to acknowledge that there are some potential risks and be vigilant about their signs.

 The best, however, is to stop being the tech go-to expert in the team.
 Of course, that doesn't mean you should become worse or leave your manager post.
-It means activelly working on growing your report's skills.
+It means actively working on growing your report's skills.
 It means extensive knowledge sharing.
 It means grooming your successor (or successors).

-Lasty, you should become comfortable in your possition.
+Lastly, you should become comfortable in your position.
 Accepting and embracing that there will be people better than you in technology, in skills you've been so proud to possess.
 Knowing that the value you bring has shifted from individual strengths to multiplying strengths of others.

 > *Are you an engineering manager that balances tech and people skills?
 Who do you think should be best at tech in a team?
 Tweet a reply*